MedusaRE/Medusa/README.md

   or code editing.
 - Radare2: does not have code editing, a GUI, or the level of emulation support which I intend to include in Medusa.

+This list disregards the fact that, to my knowledge, none of those tools have support for the sort-of hardware research I'd like to support in Medusa.

 Planned features include:
 - Support for multiple architectures (armv7, arm64, x86, x84-64, Z80, 6502, 68K,